swathiii/Platformer/.github/README.md

 2) The player can stand on platforms and jump from one to another.
 3) The player can collect coins scattered throughout the level by colliding with them
 4) There are thorn hazards in the game that will damage the player upon collision.
-5) Dialogues appear when the player interacts with other NPCs in the game.
+5) Dialogues appear when the player comes in proximity with other NPCs in the game.

 ![](/.github/images/Obi2.gif)